antropofilija/Stats-preview-card-component/README.md

 # Stats-preview-card-component

-This is a solution to the <a href="https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62" target="_blank">Stats preview card component challenge on Frontend Mentor.</a>
+This is a solution to the <a href="https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62" target="_blank">Stats preview card component challenge on Frontend Mentor.</a> Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-Here is a programmed Stats preview card component.

-For the photo |background| color was being used *mix-blend-mode*.

 <h1> OVERVIEW